d-krupke/cpsat-primer/README.md

 Maybe we already have a good intuition on how the solution will look like (this could be, because we already solved a similar model, have a good heuristic, etc.).
 In this case it may be useful, to tell CP-SAT about it so it can incorporate this knowledge into its search.
-For Mixed Integer Programming Solver, this often yields a visible boost, even with mediocre heuristic solutions, for CP-SAT I actually also encountered downgrades of the performance if the hints weren't great.
+For Mixed Integer Programming Solver, this often yields a visible boost, even with mediocre heuristic solutions.
+For CP-SAT I actually also encountered downgrades of the performance if the hints weren't great (but this may depend on the problem).

 ```python
 model.AddHint(x, 1)  # Tell CP-SAT that x will probably be 1